WalterPlinge/odin-graphics-playground/opengl/README.md

 - VAO - setting up a vertex buffer to hold a rectangle
 - VAO Index - setting up a vertex buffer to be indexed when drawn
 - Shaders - setting up a shader program to colour a rectangle
+- Uniforms - setting up a shader to pass in data as a uniform variable at runtime